 - Spring II Incomplete – All work must be complete by end of Summer I term

+In the case of 12 week courses, the student will have until the end of the next 12 week term to complete their course.
 In special circumstances a student may have their Incomplete Grade completion time extended.
-This must be approved in writing by the Instructor.
+This must be approved in writing by the instructor.

 A written agreement must be developed between the instructor and the student to clarify a plan for course completion.
 The student must initiate this agreement by completing an Incomplete Agreement Form after the Incomplete grade has been issued by the instructor.
 The form will be filed in the Office of the Registrar as official documentation of the agreement.